Macavity/siyuan-widget-database-block/README.md

 ## Overview

-This widget only displays the database attributes of a block, it does not support modifying the attribute values (yet)
+This widget allows to show the database attributes of a table entry anywhere in SiYuan.
+It currently does not support **modifying** the attribute values.
+If you need that, I recommend using the [Database Properties Panel Plugin](https://github.com/Macavity/siyuan-database-properties-panel).

 ![Database view](.github/assets/widget-on-page.png)

 When multiple databases exist in a block, the last viewed database is displayed by default each time the document is opened.
 Otherwise, the first one is displayed, if there is no database the settings page is displayed.

+### Recent Changes

+- [1.0.3](https://github.com/Macavity/siyuan-database-properties-panel/releases/tag/v1.0.3) - Fix saving settings issue

 ### Settings